-All International Study Program (ISP) students and faculty directors are automatically enrolled in HTH Worldwide health insurance for the duration of their ISP program, with the plan costs being included in the ISP program cost.
-Students can purchase additional coverage to augment international travel outside of their ISP program.
+All BYU students are required to enroll in HTH Worldwide health insurance for all international travel, even if their current primary insurance already covers international travel.
+International Study Program (ISP) students and faculty directors are automatically enrolled in HTH Worldwide health insurance for the duration of their ISP program, with the plan costs being included in the ISP program cost.
+Students are encouraged to purchase additional coverage to augment any additional international travel outside of their ISP program dates.
 Non-student spouses and dependents are also eligible for HTH Worldwide coverage at varied costs.
 All other BYU students and faculty who are engaged in BYU international educational activities and research abroad are eligible to purchase HTH Worldwide insurance coverage through BYU.

 For enrollment, current rates, coverage, limitations, and payment options, please contact the International Study Program (ISP) office: 101 HRCB, email@example.com, (801) 422-3686.

-BYU personnel and students who receive their Medical Insurance ID card from HTH Worldwide should visit http://www.hthstudents.com prior to travel.
-Use the certificate number on the front of the card to sign in and receive comprehensive information and services related to this plan.
+BYU personnel and students who receive their Medical Insurance ID card from HTH Worldwide should visit http://members.geobluestudents.com/ prior to travel.
+Use the certificate number on the front of the card to register and receive comprehensive information and services related to this plan.
 It is the individual's responsibility to collect receipts and obtain required claim forms for reimbursement.